Holit attack: Casualties and hostages

-Twelve residents of the kibbutz, including a Holocaust survivor, a member of the kibbutz security team and Israelis with dual nationality from the United States, Canada and Argentina were killed.
-Three foreign workers were killed during the attack.
-The deceased includes a Moldavian employee who was the carer for the Holocaust survivor.
-It also includes two unnamed Nepalese workers who were killed, but no further details are available for them.
+Sixteen people were killed in the attack.
+The community's oldest member, Moshe Ridler, a 91 year-old Holocaust survivor and retired police detective, was among those killed.
+Three members of the security forces were killed: the kibbutz security coordinator, another member of the kibbutz security team, and a reservist soldier.
+Among the dead were Israelis with dual nationality from the United States, Canada and Argentina were killed.
+Three foreign workers were killed during the attack: a Moldovan employee who was Ridler's caregiver and two Nepali workers.

 At least eight members of the kibbutz or their visiting families were injured.
 They all recovered.

-One Thai worker was injured, but recovered.
+According to the IDF investigation of the attack, about 20 Palestinian militants were killed in the fighting during the attack.

 Families in the kibbutz

 Ridler / Busko

-Moshe Ridler and his Moldavian carer, Petro Busko, were killed during the attack.
+Moshe Ridler and his Moldovan carer, Petro Busko, were killed during the attack.
 Ridler was born in Romania in 1931, and was sent to a concentration camp in Eastern Europe in 1941, when he was 9.
 He managed to escape when he was 11 and eventually made his way to Israel.
 His mother and sister did not survive the Holocaust.